cspr-rad/kairos-spec/test-strategy/main.typ

 - The speed of execution of these tests should be proportional to the complexity. i.e. the more complex, the more execution time is acceptable.

-== Always Deployable
+=== Always Deployable
 Our system should be in an always deployable state.=== Test Types We can achieve this objective by implementing all the previously mentioned test types for the correctness objective, if we decide to package our stack with Nix and configure it using NixOS.
 However there is a way we can prove deployability in an isolated way through smoke tests.

+=== Evaluating Effects of Changes

-==== Smoke test
+===== Smoke test
 Smoke tests verify that the system starts up successfully without crashing, that the system is reachable, that essential functionality works and that the integrated external components work too.